Pentagon says US, Chinese air encounter unintentional

-A Chinese KJ-200 flew within 1,000 feet (305 meters) of a U.S. Navy P-3C in international airspace over Scarborough Shoal near the Philippines on Wednesday, Pentagon spokesman Capt.
+A Chinese KJ-200 flew within 1,000 feet of a US Navy P-3C in international airspace over Scarborough Shoal near the Philippines on Wednesday, Pentagon spokesman Capt.
 Jeff Davis told reporters in Washington.

 He said the Chinese aircraft “crossed the nose” of the P-3, forcing it to make an immediate turn.